w3c/encrypted-media/hdcp-detection-explainer.md

 MediaKeySession or fetch a real license.
 It does not require the MediaKeys to be attached to any HTMLMediaElement, either.

+If the CDM cannot determine the MediaKeyStatus, e.g. the current HDCP level is not available, then reject promise with `NotSupportedError`.
 If HDCP is available at the specified version, the promise should return a MediaKeyStatus of "usable".
 Otherwise, the promise should return a MediaKeyStatus of "output-restricted".
 The determination of HDCP status should be done in the same way that the CDM would enforce such a restriction during playback.
 In this way, application developers can get a reasonable hint to allow them to optimize what content they fetch to start playback.

 A MediaKeyStatus value of "status-pending" must never be returned.
 Implementers must give decisive actionable return values for developers to make decisions